Enrique Ramírez

 Enrique Ramírez is a Chilean artist born in 1979 in Santiago de Chile.

-Photographer, filmmaker, sculptor and musician, his work is well known for his films and installations around the sea, a perpetually moving memory space, a space of narrative projections where the destiny of Chile is linked to travels, conquests and migratory flows.
+Photographer, filmmaker, sculptor, and musician, he is known for films and installations that explore the sea as a recurring setting and motif.
+His work often examines themes of memory, narrative, and movement, and has been described as connecting Chile’s history to travel, conquest, and migration.

 Biography

 Enrique Ramírez studied music and cinema in Chile before going at the Studio National des Arts Contemporains-Le Fresnoy (Tourcoing, France) in 2007.

 His father is a sailboat manufacturer in Chile.
 He appears in several of his films and some of his sculptures are made with sails of boats made by his father.

 Enrique Ramírez is interested in poetry and electronic music.

 Works

 Enrique Ramírez' work is focus on the sea, both as a historical and fictional setting.